rajgandhi1/threecrate/README.md

 Rust3D is a modular library designed for 3D point cloud processing with a focus on performance, safety, and ease of use.
 The library is organized into several specialized crates:

-**⚠️ Note**: This project is in early development.
+**Note**: This project is in early development.
 Most algorithms are currently skeleton implementations with `todo!()` placeholders.
 See the implementation status below.

 ## Architecture